BlueBrain/nexus/src/main/paradox/docs/tutorial/knowledge-graph/thinking-in-graph.md

 ### It is semantic

- The metadata definition is encoded, alongside the metadata, in an [ontology][1] This is a formal description that both a human and a computer can understand and process.
+ The metadata definition is encoded, alongside the metadata, in an [ontology][1].
+This is a formal description that both humans and computers can understand and process.
 The metadata is said to be self descriptive.

  In the example below, you can see that the entity **Bob** is a **Person** (also known as the **type** of the entity) and he has a property **was born on** for this the value is **14 July 1990**.